microsoftgraph/msgraph-sdk-powershell/src/Education/Education/docs/v1.0/New-MgEducationClass.md

 # New-MgEducationClass

 ## SYNOPSIS
-Create a new educationClass object.
+Create new navigation property to classes for education

 ## SYNTAX